 If you are looking for a non-lethal provider whose stock skyrocketed, then turn your sights towards Byrna Technologies Inc.(OTC: BYRN).
 Before June 9, the personal security device maker traded cents on the dollar.

 However, Byrna reported on June 9 that its net sales skyrocketed 1000% YTD to $1.33 million compared with the same period in 2019; its stock then jumped from 62 cents to $1.11 per share.
-The reason for the insane surge came on Fox News host Sean Hannity's mention of Byrna's HD (Home Defense) personal security device, saying that this form of non-lethal weapon could be a part of the solution to the riots and protests engulfing the nation.
+The reason for the insane surge came on Fox News host Sean Hannity’s mention of Byrna’s HD (Home Defense) personal security device, saying that this form of non-lethal weapon could be a part of the solution to squashing the riots and protests across the country.

 According to Byrna, its online orders exploded, surpassing $2.4 million worth in 24 hours after the Hannity promotion.
 Byrna HD shoots .68 caliber projectiles filled with a powerful chemical irritant.
 Unlike pepper spray, stun guns or tasers, it provides a safety zone of 60 feet and comes with multiple easily reloadable magazines.
 The product was originally designed as a homeowner tool to keep unwanted visitors away but can also be used by police to temper protests.

 With shares now up 123% to date from early June, Byrna will be a stock to watch.
-The company looks to list on Nasdaq.
+The company also has a goal of listing on Nasdaq.